Recent examples of Chris' work include the following cases:

 - In 2005, Chris obtained an American Arbitration Association award on behalf of Ohio’s largest Medicaid healthcare provider following state court litigation and a multi-day arbitration hearing arising from Medicaid billing fraud and breach of contract allegations against the client.

-In addition to co-chairing the Litigation Department, Chris currently serves on Calfee’s Executive Committee, its Diversity Committee, its Business Development & Marketing Committee, and as Chair of the firm’s Pro Bono Committee.
-Since 2012, Chris has served on the Board of Directors of the Columbus-based Ohio State Legal Services Association, and in June 2016, Chris was re-elected to a new three-year term on OSLSA’s Board.
+In addition to co-chairing the Litigation Department, Chris currently serves on Calfee’s Practice, Planning & Growth Committee, its Diversity & Inclusion Committee, and as Chair of the firm’s Pro Bono Committee.
+Chris currently serves on the Board of Directors of the Columbus-based Ohio State Legal Services Association and College Now of Greater Cleveland